negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

         draw_module_hyperparameter_info=False,
         graph_name='graph0_last')

-We see that the edges between hyperapameters and modules have been labeled with the values that have been chosen for the hyperparameters.
+We see that the edges between hyperparameters and modules have been labeled with the values that have been chosen for the hyperparameters.
 The search process iterates over the hyperparameters that have not been assigned a value yet and, for each hyperparameter,